J Exchange Visitor Health Insurance Information

 Many U.S. companies provide health insurance for international Exchange Visitors.
 Some Exchange Visitors qualify for plans offered by Middlebury to its students and benefits-eligible scholars (professors, researchers, short-term scholars).
 For Exchange Visitors who do not qualify for a plan offered by Middlebury, we provide this resource list of companies that offer insurance plans for J-1 students and scholars.

 NOTE: Middlebury does not endorse any of the companies on this list, nor is this list a complete list of available options.
-You will need to make sure that the plan you purchase meets the J-1 regulatory requirements as listed above.
+You are responsible to ensure that the plan you purchase meets/exceeds the J regulatory requirements as explained above.

 Affordable Care Act